Nero51908/DataToken/docs/_build/html/_sources/ContractVariables.rst.txt

 This mapping is where provider can store their designated key to generate dynamic PIN for wireless AP authentication.

-User will be require to input a password when function `surProvider`_ is called.
+User will be require to input a password when function :ref:`surProvider` is called.